 Linear algebra is a key part of the mathematician's toolkit and has applications to many areas in science, commerce and engineering.
-This course develops the fundamental concepts of linear algebra, including vector spaces, linear transformations, eigenvalues, and orthogonality.
-Emphasis is placed on understanding both abstract mathematical structures and their concrete applications.
+This course develops the fundamental concepts of $linear\ algebra, including\ vector\ spaces, linear\ transformations, eigenvalues, and\ orthogonality.$ Emphasis is placed on understanding both abstract mathematical structures and their concrete applications.

-P: MATH 103 or EMTH 119 or MATH 199 or (MATH 102 and MATH 120) R: MATH 252, MATH 254, EMTH 203, EMTH 204, EMTH 211
+P: MATH 103 or EMTH 119 or MATH 199

+R: MATH 252, MATH 254, EMTH 203, EMTH 204, EMTH 211, DATA 203